Mizuho and the Equator Principles

 Leadership as a Member of the Steering Committee

-Mizuho Bank was a member of the Equator Principles Association Steering Committee consisting of 10 financial institutions worldwide.
-During the revision of the Equator Principles in 2013 and 2020, Mizuho Bank took part in various Task Forces such as scope expansion, information disclosure, and climate changes and contributed to finalizing the revised Equator Principles.
+During the revision of the Equator Principles in 2013 and 2020, Mizuho Bank as a member of the Equator Principles Limited Steering Committee, took part in various Task Forces such as scope expansion, information disclosure, and climate change, and contributed to finalizing the revised Equator Principles.

-Mizuho Bank also participates together with other Equator Principles members in various working groups, such as Biodiversity, Social Risk, Capacity Building & Training, Scope, and Climate Change to help define policies and guidance for the larger group in these important areas of interest.
-In 2021, we had also assumed the role of the Lead of the EP4 Reference Working Group.
+Mizuho Bank also participates together with other Equator Principles members in various working groups to help define policies and guidance for the larger group in these important areas of interest.

-Management and Future Development of the Equator Principles Association
+Management and Future Development of the Equator Principles Limited

-From May 2014, Mizuho Bank assumed the role of the Chair of the Equator Principles Association, and played a leadership role by leading the discussions and decisions affecting the operational policies and organizational management of the Association.
-At the annual meeting of the Association on October 28, 2014, Mizuho Bank led the other member institutions in discussions regarding climate change, biodiversity, the protection of human rights, capacity building and training among the Association members.
+From May 2014, Mizuho Bank assumed the role of the Chair of the Equator Principles Limited, and played a leadership role by leading the discussions and decisions affecting the operational policies and organizational management of the Limited.
+At the annual meeting of the Limited on October 28, 2014, Mizuho Bank led the other member institutions in discussions regarding climate change, biodiversity, the protection of human rights, capacity building and training among the Limited members.

 photo photo